PaulHosek/ComplexSystemSimulation/README.md

 ![alt text](https://github.com/PaulHosek/ComplexSystemSimulation/blob/main/Figures/The%20albedo%20effect_Perovich.jpg)

 Two different model approaches were used.
-The first is an adaptation of the Ising model that simply redistributes an initial fraction of meltponds.
-The second is a more physics informed model that models the vertical and horizontal flow of melt water.
+The first is an adaptation of the Ising model that simply redistributes an initial fraction of meltponds (Iceing).
+The second is a more physics informed model that models the vertical and horizontal flow of melt water (CA_model).

 ### Installation
+The project has been published to PyPi and can be installed by:

+`pip install ComplexSystemSimulation`

 #### How to run

-Just run `server.py` file.
-It will open mesa board in your browser.
-You will see charts there of the simulation.
-The server has some sliders, that can be used to change the initial model parameters.
-Its effects can only be seen after the model has been restarted (the reset button on top of the browser has been pressed).

-Regarding the Sensitivity Analysis, run the `sensitivity_analysis.py` file.
-This will produce the results and plots of the sensitivity analysis techniques used.

-In order to see the results of the conducted experiments, run the `run_experiments.py` file.
-You will see plots with the results of the experiments.
+The simple Iceing model uses a web interface to run the simulations.
+The interface can be opened by running the following command:
+`streamlit run web_interface.py`

 #### Structure